Recession-Proof Businesses: Why do they survive?

 The famous lipstick index, a phrase coined by billionaire Leonard Lauder, was offered up as an economic indicator due to some evidence suggesting more people buy these small luxuries during difficult economic periods.

-Ultimately this theory has been disregarded due to lipstick sales increasing during prosperous economic times too, meaning it can’t reliability be used as an early warning system.
+Ultimately this theory has been disregarded due to lipstick sales increasing during prosperous economic times too, meaning it cannot be reliably used as an economic indicator.

-In recent times people refer to the lipstick index as the nail polish index due to nail polish sales seeing an increase in sales around the 2010 recession.
+In recent times people refer to the lipstick index as the nail polish index due to similar trends that have been observed with other low-cost discretionary products, although evidence is mixed.

 Wrapping up